-April 2009 Executive Officer Mitsubishi Corporation

-(Managing Executive Officer, Mitsubishi Motors Corporation) July 2010 Executive Officer; General Manager, Corporate Accounting Department, litsubishi Corporation
+April 2009 Executive Officer, Mitsubishi Corporation (Managing Executive Officer, Mitsubishi Motors Corporation) July 2010 Executive Officer; General Manager, Corporate Accounting Department, Mitsubishi Corporation

-November 2010 Executive Officer: General Manager, Corporate Accounting Department: Assistant to Chief Financial Officer, Mitsubishi Corporation

-April 2013 Executive Vice President: Chief Financial Officer (CFO).
-Mitsubishi Corporation
+Assistant to Chief Financial Officer, Mitsubishi Corporate Accounting Department; Assistant to Chief Financial Officer, Mitsubishi Corporation April 2013 Executive Vice President; Chief Financial Officer (CFO), Mitsubishi Corporation

-June 2013 Representative Director and Executive Vice President Chief Financial Officer (CFO), Mitsubishi Corporation

-April 2016 Representative Director, Mitsubishi Corporation
+- June 2013 Representative Director and Executive Vice President; Chief Financial Officer (CFO), Mitsubishi Corporation April 2016 Representative Director, Mitsubishi Corporation June 2016 Advisor, Mitsubishi Corporation

-June 2016 Advisor, Mitsubishi Corporation Outside Director, the Company (resigned in June 2018) June 2018 Senior Audit & Supervisory Board Member (full time), Mitsubishi Corporation

-June 2019 Full-time Audit & Supervisory Board Member, Mitsubishi Corporation June 2022 Outside Director (Audit and Supervisory Committee Member), Digital

-Garage, Inc. (current), Outside Director, the Company (current) June 2023 Chairperson of the Board, the Company (current)
+Outside Director, the Company (resigned in June 2018) June 2018 Senior Audit & Supervisory Board Member (full time), Mitsubishi Corporation June 2019 Full-time Audit & Supervisory Board Member, Mitsubishi Corporation June 2022 Outside Director (Audit and Supervisory Committee Member), Digital Garage, Inc. (current), Outside Director, the Company (current) June 2023 Chairperson of the Board, the Company (current)

-Significant concurrent positions: Outside Director (Audit and Supervisory Committee Member), Digital Garage, Inc.
+Significant concurrent positions:

+Outside Director (Audit and Supervisory Committee Member), Digital Garage, Inc. Reason for selection as an officer

 Shuma Uchino has abundant experience and insight as a representative director and CFO of a general trading company.
 We expect that he can supervise and check business management from an independent perspective based on such experience and knowledge.
 We also expect that he can adequately perform his duty as an outside director given the reason mentioned above such as offering advice and opinions useful to our business management.
-Furthermore, as he is not from a parent company, a fellow subsidiary, a major shareholder or a major client or supplier of Takasago Thermal Engineering, we believe that there is no particular problem in terms of independence.
+Furthermore, as he is not from a parent company, a fellow subsidiary, a major shareholder or a major client or supplier of Takasago hermal Encineering.
+Thermal Engineering, we believe that there is no particular problem in terms of independence.